Setting Up Your Patient Portal

-Your information is obtained from your medical record at the Western Maryland Health System.
+Your information is obtained from your medical record at the UPMC Western Maryland.
 It does not include information from any physicians’ offices.
 Please check with your other providers since many of them have their own patient portals where you can access your records in their offices.

 Is my medical information safe on the patient portal?

 UPMC Western Maryland uses the latest security measures to ensure that your medical information remains confidential.
 You also will set your own password to secure access to your patient portal.